CSS Animations: Enhance User Experience with Effective Transitions and Keyframes

 }

-The “skeleton” effect is commonly used in interface design to improve the user experience when loading content.
-These “skeleton” elements are often animated to indicate that the content is in the process of loading, and animations such as pulsations or soft movements are often used to attract attention and improve the perception of performance.
+The "skeleton" effect is commonly used in interface design to improve the user experience during content loading.
+These "skeleton" elements are often animated to indicate that content is loading, and animations like pulsing or smooth movements are frequently used to attract attention and improve perceived performance.

-I'm going to adapt the previous example to create a pulsation effect that could be applied to a skeleton element while waiting for the content to load.
+I will adapt the previous example to create a pulsing effect that could be applied to a skeleton element while waiting for content to load.

 .skeleton {